CollectQT/quirell/readme.md

     $ pip freeze > requirements.txt

-If you made any code changes, make sure the code runs successfully via...

-((WIP))
+If you added new features, try to figure out a way to test them via adding to them `quirell/test/test.py` and running

-    python -m quirell.test
+    $ python -m quirell.test

 **If you are a core maintainer** you will be expected to pull changes from **'develop'** into **'production'**, then push them to heroku.
 The do that, run: